Frequently Asked Questions

 Domestic vs. International: International long codes supported; domestic long codes limited

-Sender ID preservation: No - sender ID replaced by international long code
+Sender ID preservation: No – carriers replace sender ID with international long code (Twilio Turkmenistan SMS Guidelines)

 Provisioning time: Immediate for international long codes